Surfside condominium collapse: Rescue and relief operations

 On July 4, authorities announced that the still-standing western portion of Champlain Towers South would be demolished by Controlled Demolition, Inc. between 10:00 p.m.
 EDT Sunday night and 3:00 a.m.
 EDT Monday morning, after accelerating planning and placement of explosives in the building's foundation to complete the demolition prior to the arrival of Hurricane Elsa (then a tropical storm).
 The controlled demolition was expected to cause the standing structure to collapse mostly into the existing footprint of the building, with debris outside that perimeter expected to fall on the west (Collins Avenue) side to avoid disturbing the existing search and rescue zone on the east.
 The search for survivors of the initial collapse was set to resume almost immediately after the demolition was completed.

 A petition with over 18,000 people was signed to halt the demolition plans until all pets were found in the standing portion of the building.
 An hour before demolition, a county judge denied an attorney's emergency motion to delay demolition and allow people to retrieve their pets.

 The demolition took place at approximately 10:30 p.m.
 EDT on July 4, and the search for survivors resumed 20 minutes later.

 On July 6, the death toll continued to increase as workers searched portions of the rubble that they had previously not been able to access.
 At a morning news conference, Mayor Levine Cava said there are "only around 70 [people] that we can confirm were in the building at the time of collapse", acknowledging doubt about the official estimate of 113 missing.
 Tropical Storm Elsa increased in strength in the Straits of Florida north of Cuba, prompting authorities to predict that it would be a Category 1 hurricane when it made landfall along Florida's west coast.

 In the late afternoon, officials announced that an additional 12 bodies had been located since the search resumed after the demolition of the western portion of the structure on Sunday, including 4 on Tuesday.
 This brought the death toll to 36, with as many as 109 people still considered missing.
-Of the 36 confirmed dead, 29 have been publicly identified.
+Of the 36 confirmed dead, 29 had been publicly identified.